parope23/Team5/traffic_signs/README.md

 FN | TN
 ```

-And precision, accuracy, specificity and sensitivity values of the method used.
+Also, precision, accuracy, specificity and sensitivity values of the used method will be displayed.